By Mwende S. Muya

 You finally get to your workplace.
-Your productivity is low and your mind is disturbed by the events that happened that morning.
+Your productivity is low and the events that happened that morning disturb your mind.
 You left your house in high spirits, which are now completely ruined.
 All you can think about is rush home and hide.
 It feels that bad and you are so low.

-Yet, such are the horrible experiences that many women face in their lives each or every other day.
+Yet, such is the horrible experience that many women face in their lives each or every other day.
 Women’s Empowerment Link (WEL), a Kenyan advocacy group, interviewed 400 women in December 2015.
-More than 50% said they had experienced gender based violence, whether physical, sexual, or psychological, when using public transport.
+More than 50% said they had experienced gender-based violence, whether physical, sexual, or psychological when using public transport.

 It is sad that some people often take these acts of sexual harassment as a joke.
 Yet, the cause effect bears a lot on the victim’s emotions and well-being.
 Worse still, people always blame the victim when it happens.
 It is the dress either was too short, lipstick too bright or even blame it on her attitude.
 People should know that women do not dress and walk down the street to entertain perverts and crooks.